GoogleCloudPlatform/cpp-samples/getting-started/gke/README.md

 export GOOGLE_CLOUD_PROJECT=[PROJECT ID]
 ```

-> :warning: this guide uses Cloud Spanner, this service is billed by the hour
+> :warning: this guide uses Cloud Spanner and GKE.
+These services are billed by
-> **even if you stop using it**.
-The charges can reaches the **hundreds** or
+> the hour **even if you stop using them**.
+The charges can reach the
-> **thousands** of dollars per month if you configure a large Cloud Spanner
+> **hundreds** or even **thousands** of dollars per month if you configure a
+> large Cloud Spanner instance or large GKE cluster.
+Consult the
-> instance.
-Consult the [Pricing Calculator] for details.
-Please remember to
+> [Pricing Calculator] for details.
+Please remember to delete any Cloud Spanner
-> delete any Cloud Spanner resources once you no longer need them.
+> and GKE resources once you no longer need them.

 ### Configure the Google Cloud CLI to use your project